TheRandomLabs/MassiveMacro/README.md

     $ sudo apt install xsel

-Additionally, MassiveMacro is built against glibc 2.23, which means it needs glibc 2.23 or higher.
+Additionally, MassiveMacro is built against glibc 2.23, which means it only runs with glibc 2.23 or newer.